mohammed-adl/flash-trading-simulator/Readme.md

 - Conversational interface for asking questions about your positions.
 - Get insights on portfolio performance and individual holdings.

-### Global Data Fetching & Caching System

-- Periodically fetches global asset prices and caches them in memory to minimize API calls.
-- Uses symbols from each user's watchlist to determine which data to serve.
-- All users get served from the same global data cache.
-- Fetch new missing symbols and add them to the global data cache.
-- Sends real-time updates **per user watchlist**, keeping portfolios and watchlists fresh.
-- Optimized for syncing, performance and scalable real-time delivery.

 ### Authentication & Security

-- Secure JWT-based authentication with automatic refresh token rotation.
+- Secure JWT-based authentication with automatic refresh token rotation and background token refreshing.
 - Password reset/change flows with robust input validation using Zod.
 - Protected routes, rate limiting, CORS, and Helmet ensure both security and reliability.